Operation Typical: Mission expansion and failed evacuation attempt

-On 26 September 1943 Deakin reported to the recently arrived Brigadier-General Fitzroy Maclean in Mrkonjic-Grad.
-The new commander, heading his own Maclean Mission (Macmis) felt that Deakin, after three months at Tito's HQ "should give us a better idea than anyone of what the partisans were worth".
+On 26 September 1943 Deakin reported to the recently arrived Brigadier-General Fitzroy Maclean, in Mrkonjic-Grad.
+The new commander, heading Maclean Mission (Macmis) felt that Deakin, after three months at Tito's HQ "should give us a better idea than anyone of what the partisans were worth".
 The two officers continued to assess partisans' strength, willingness to fight and aid priorities.

-As German troops started to reclaim Dalmatian coast and the islands, Maclean decided to go to Cairo and agree the further course of action.
-He agreed to take Ivo Lola Ribar and Miloje Milojević as emissaries of good will, subject to the Commander-in-chief and Foreign Office approvals.
-Maclean left Jajce for Cairo on 5 October 1943 where he presented Anthony Eden with a written report of his views and findings, before returning to Italy to organise the evacuation of Ribar and Milojević from an improvised airstrip at Glamoč.
-During Nov 1943, Maclean made three sorties trying to find and land there but each time the snowstorms, fog and heavy clouds forced him to return.
+As German troops started to recapture the Dalmatian coast and the islands, Maclean decided to go to Cairo and agree the further course of action.
+He agreed to take Ribar and Miloje Milojević as emissaries of good will, subject to the Commander-in-chief and Foreign Office approvals.
+Maclean left Jajce for Cairo on 5 October 1943 where he presented Anthony Eden with a written report of his findings, before returning to Italy to organise the evacuation of Ribar and Milojević from an improvised airstrip at Glamoč.
+During Nov 1943, Maclean made three sorties trying to find and land there but each time the snowstorms, fog and thick clouds forced him to return.
 By now, the partisans were getting impatient and had organised their own mission in a recently captured German airplane.
 On 27 November 1943 as they were trying to board, the airplane came under bombardment and Ribar, together with two British officers was killed and the mission abandoned.

 Completion

-Knowing that the airstrip was likely to be lost to Germans soon, Maclean procured a troop-carrying Dakota, and landed there on 2 December 1943.
-Without switching the engines, they were able to take in Deakin, Anthony Hunter, Vladimir Velebit, and heavily wounded Milojević and Vladimir Dedijer.
-Finally, they on-boarded a German Abwehr officer Capt Meyer who was taken POW at Jajce earlier.
-The first landing operation in the enemy-occupied Yugoslavia had been successfully completed, bringing Operation Typical to an end.
+Knowing that the airstrip was likely to be lost to the Germans, Maclean procured a troop-carrying Dakota and landed there on 2 December 1943.
+Without switching off the engines, they were able to take in Deakin, Anthony Hunter, Vladimir Velebit and the severely wounded Milojević and Vladimir Dedijer.
+Finally, they took a German Abwehr officer, Capt Meyer, who was taken prisoner at Jajce earlier.
+The first landing operation in German-occupied Yugoslavia had been completed, bringing Operation Typical to an end.